A Fête Worse Than Death

 Noticing the item the Dutchess gripped in her right hand, Poppy leaned towards her friend and whispered: “Where do you suppose she got that wooden spoon from?
 And, how is her aim these days?”

-As one who had just managed to strike a bishop with a flying pie at fifteen paces, Clementine sighed.
+Speaking as one who had just managed to strike a bishop with a custard pie at fifteen paces, Clementine sighed.
+“Oh, trust me Poppy, we Beaufort-Smythes never miss.”